flipacholas/Architecture-of-consoles/articles/xbox.md

 {{% inner_markdown %}}
 First and foremost is explaining how the GPU can receive commands from the CPU.
 For that, the GPU contains a command processor called **PFIFO** that effectively fetches and processes graphics commands (called **Pushbuffer**) in a FIFO manner, the unpacked commands are subsequently delivered to the **PGRAPH** (the block in charge of graphics processing) and other engines.

 Like Flipper, geometry doesn't have to be embedded in the command.
 PGRAPH provides many ways to submit graphics data.
 For instance, the CPU can allocate a buffer in RAM containing vertex data and then instruct the GPU to fetch them from that location.
-This approach can be efficient, as it prevents having to embed duplicated geometry.
+This approach can be efficient, as it prevents sending duplicated geometry.

 The next explanations happen in PGRAPH.
 {{% /inner_markdown %}}